 - Priority and Expedited options are not available for U.S. P.O.
 Boxes.

-These are earned every time Amazon prints a book to fulfil a customer order.
+These are earned every time Amazon prints a book to fulfill a customer order.

 You can set your royalty payment to any of these local currencies: